|

 Question: From Homeowner residing Ventura, California- "What are my Refinancing Options After a Bankruptcy in 2020?"

-So, if I have the facts straight: You owe $227,000 on your first mortgage with a current rate of 7.25% fixed for 30 years.
-Presently, you don't have a second mortgage.
-You estimate your home's value at $295,000 based on home's selling in your neighborhood recently.
-You believe your fico score is 665, and you've never been late on any bills since your BK, four and a half years ago.
+To recap the information you provided: You owe $227,000 on your first mortgage with a fixed rate of 7.25% for 30 years.
+Currently, you do not have a second mortgage.
+You estimate your home’s value at $295,000 based on recent neighborhood sales.
+Your credit score is believed to be 665, and you have maintained a timely payment record since your bankruptcy four and a half years ago.

 Linda Nelms is a Financial Advisor, Loan Officer and Free-Lance Writer.